1757 - French invasion of Hanover – Richelieu marches towards Saxony

 On October 6, Richelieu received the king's authorisation to finalize the Convention of Kloster-Zeven.

-On October 7, as instructed by the court, Richelieu sent the Lieutenant-General de Broglie (20 bns, 18 sqns and some field-guns) from Halberstadt to make a junction with Soubise's army.
+On October 7, as instructed by the court, Richelieu sent the Lieutenant-General de Broglie (20 bns, 18 sqns and some field-guns) from Halberstadt to join with Soubise's army.
 After a first march through the Hartz Mountains, Broglie encamped at Heimburg, having left several soldiers and the train behind.
 Richelieu's army now totalled only 42,000 men (most of his battalions and squadrons being severely understrength).

 On October 8, Broglie reached Benneckenstein.